mbrecunier/RecipeFinder/README.md

 # Recipe Finder

-##### Android App for Find Recipes with Ingredients On Hand, 4/22/2016
+##### Android App To Find Recipes with Ingredients On Hand, 4/22/2016

 #### By Michelle Brecunier

 ## Description

 This Android application allows users to enter ingredients that they have in their kitchen to get customized recipe results.
 Currently the recipes are hardcoded in and not specific to a user's search.
 This app will eventually use the Food2Fork API to search for recipes and provide links to the directions.
-User will also be able to make a shopping list out of the items they do not currently have.
+Users will also be able to make a shopping list out of the items they do not currently have.

 ## Setup/Installation Requirements
 You will need the following programs installed on your computer.